 Starting with the LE will get you fabric-trimmed seats in either Boulder or Black.
 The XLE adds SofTex-trimmed bolsters and the additional color option of Black/Java, while the Limited has perforated SofTex-upholstered seating.
 All versions have a leather-trimmed shift lever, along with a leather steering wheel which has silver accents on the LE and chrome accents on the upper two trims.
 The soft-touch dashboard looks like a quality item and, on the upper two trims, color-keyed piping with metal ends and classy ambient lighting are added.
 A wood-grained center stack is standard on the Limited.
 In the top Limited trim, the interior materials wouldn't feel out of place in a Lexus-branded model.

 Despite its extra length over the RAV4, the Venza's trunk is smaller.
 It measures 28.8 cubic feet behind the rear seats as opposed to the 37.5 cubes of the RAV4 Hybrid, which is quite a big difference.
-This is mainly due to the Venza's sloping roofline.
+This is mainly due to the Venza's car-like sloping roofline.
 It will still be enough for a weekly shop or a small family's paraphernalia for a weekend away, though.
-With the 60/40-split-folding rear seats folded, the cargo room expands appreciably to 55.1 cubic feet to accommodate larger boxes and other items.
+Toyota has not yet provided a figure for the cargo capacity with the 60/40-split folding rear seats folded, but this should expand cargo room appreciably to accommodate larger boxes and other items.
 A standard hands-free power liftgate makes loading heavier items less of a hassle.

 Interior storage space is good, with four cupholders and four bottle holders, including cupholders in the rear center armrest.
 There is also a center console that includes a 12V input and a removable utility tray.
 The front seats have seatback pockets and all models get an overhead console but you will lose the dashboard cubby areas found on the RAV4.